-Just a few tram stops away from the Peace Park, keep an eye out for Okonomimura food village — a fairly inconspicuous mid-rise building, where hungry locals and visitors alike go in search of Hiroshima's signature dish, okonomiyaki — a savoury pancake packed full of vegetables, seafood, or meat.
-Over 20 steaming stalls offer different variations of this speciality so it’s very much a case of picking your perch, placing your order and watching the kitchen theatre next to you.
+Just a few tram stops away from the Peace Park, keep an eye out for Okonomimura food village — a fairly inconspicuous mid-rise building, where hungry locals and visitors alike go in search of Hiroshima's signature dish, okonomiyaki — a savory pancake packed full of vegetables, seafood, or meat.
+Over 20 steaming stalls offer different variations of this speciality so it’s very much a case of picking your perch, placing your order and watching the kitchen theater next to you.

 Pay a visit to the MAZDA Zoom-Zoom Stadium